OST Vs PST | Differences Between OST and PST Files

 Criteria OST PST

-Dependency This can’t be moved from the Exchange server independently.
+Dependency The OST files can’t be moved from the Exchange server independently.
 Possible to move and separately make a database Outlook file.

-Server Support It supports mainly an Exchange server It supports Exchange Server and other mail servers also
+Server Support It only supports an Exchange server It supports Exchange Server and other mail servers, also

 Security Encrypted using MAPIEntryID GUID key Not encrypted and is easy to access through a third-party tool

-Error or Damage Hard to get damaged Easily get corrupt or damaged
+Error or Damage Hard to get corrupted and damaged Easily get corrupt or damaged

 Import Only access using the original MAPI profile Easy to import into any Outlook account

-Online/Offline It supports offline access to the mailbox It does not support offline access to mailbox items
+Online/Offline It supports offline access to the mailbox It supports online access to mailbox items

 Portability Server dependent and can’t be ported It is portable and can be saved anywhere on any local system